Algebra Concepts & Connections

 About me

-This is my third year teaching Algebra 1 at Locust Grove High School and my 30th year in education.
+This is my fourth year teaching Algebra 1 at Locust Grove High School and my 30th year in education.
 Before transferring to the high school, I spent 14 years teaching at Locust Grove Middle School.
 Throughout my career, I’ve taught a wide range of subjects and grade levels, including math from 3rd grade through Algebra 2.

 In addition to math, I’ve also taught middle school Social Studies and Georgia History, as well as high school World History, U.S. History, and Economics.